amarshilpakar/ng-mat-select-infinite-scroll/README.md

 ### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `-c "production"` flag for a production build.

 ### Running unit tests